Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 2. Starting the upgrade process
 3. Redirect traffic from the primary region to the secondary region

 If you want to know more about managed identities please go to this page [Managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).
-Information about permissions that you need to configure managed identity you can find on this page [Managed identities for Azure resources frequently asked questions](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/managed-identities-faq#which-azure-rbac-permissions-are-required-to-use-a-managed-identity-on-a-resource).
+Information about permissions that you need to configure managed identity can be found on this page [Managed identities for Azure resources frequently asked questions](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/managed-identities-faq#which-azure-rbac-permissions-are-required-to-use-a-managed-identity-on-a-resource).

 Step 1: Determine who needs access